andrewgreen76/flygreen/README.md

 CHOSEN PROJECT:
 __________________________________________________________________________

-- mode13h sim for headless systems
+- 13h-like mode portable to any headless system
+  - challenge: faithful resolution
+  - plan of attack:
+    - fide:
-- an API for it
+- ? an API for the mode ?
 - learn BIOS-kernel-distro relationship for that